BestTimesToVisit.com Logo

 transport

-Renting a car is almost essential for exploring the Sierra de Guadarrama properly, as public transport between villages is sparse.
-Look for rental agencies in Madrid's airport (Barajas) or train stations, and book in advance, especially during peak season, to snag better rates and ensure availability.
+Renting a car is almost essential for exploring the Sierra de Guadarrama properly, as public transport between villages and trailheads is sparse.
+Look for smaller, local rental agencies in towns like Collado Villalba or El Escorial for potentially better rates than the big international companies at Madrid Airport.
+Be prepared for narrow, winding mountain roads, especially if you venture off the main routes.

 food